Honda Pilot

-First generation (YF1/2; 2002)
+First generation (YF1/2; 2003)

 Specifications

+The first-generation Pilot was unveiled in December 2001 and later released for sale on June 3, 2002 for the 2003 model year.

-The 2003-2004 Pilots featured the J35A4 engine, an all-aluminum 3.5L V6 SOHC with VTEC, producing 240 hp and 242 lbft of torque.
+The 2003 and 2004 Pilot models featured the J35A4 engine, an all-aluminum 3.5L V6 SOHC with VTEC, producing 240 hp and 242 lbft of torque.

 The 2005 Pilot received a new engine, the J35A6, which added drive-by-wire throttle and produced 255 hp and 250 lbft of torque.
 Other changes included the transmission with revised 4th and 5th gear ratios providing a smoother transition between gears, along with a new fuel tank design, increasing the Pilot's driving range by over 40 mi.
 All Pilots from 2003-2005 feature VTM-4, Honda's four-wheel drive system.

-The Pilot received more updates starting with the 2006 model year, engines were either the J35Z1 (FWD) or the J35A9 (4WD).
+The Pilot received more updates in 2005 starting with the 2006 model year, engines were either the J35Z1 (FWD) or the J35A9 (4WD).
 Both engines were rated at 244 hp and 240 lbft of torque; the power reduction is because Honda used the updated SAE net power standard.
 This was the first time 4WD was not standard on the Pilot.

 The new FWD models featured Honda's Variable Cylinder Management (VCM) system, which can deactivate up to three cylinders under light load to increase fuel economy, to help control noise from the system Honda added Active Control Engine Mount System (ACM) and Active Noise Cancellation (ANC).
 Further, this version of the J35 featured updated iVTEC and the automatic transmission a shorter 1st gear ratio.
 With powertrain updates and the lack of VTM-4 the FWD version had improved fuel economy of 18-city/24-highway, an increase of +1/+2 mpg versus the 4WD.

 All Pilots from this generation feature a 5-speed automatic transmission.
 The Pilot has front struts with a coil-spring, multilink rear suspension for a flat rear load floor.
 The front track is 66.3 in (1,684 mm) and 66.5 in (1,689 mm) at the rear.
 The Pilot has a 4,500 lb (2,041 kg) boat/3,500 lb (1,588 kg) trailer towing capability with the optional dealer-installed towing package.

 Pilots with Honda's Variable Torque Management 4WD system (VTM-4) sent most power to the front wheels under normal driving conditions.
 Under acceleration or if wheel slippage is detected at the front wheels, up to 50% of power can be sent to the rear wheels.
 The system also features a VTM-4 lock button on the dashboard which locks the rear differential and sends 25% of the power to each rear wheel.
 However, the VTM-4 lock function only operates in first gear, second gear and reverse, and automatically disengages above 18 mph, then re-engages when the speed drops below 18 mph.